-7.7 Capital schemes funded from s106 developer contributions are expected to total £171,000.
-Developer contributions are time limited and if they are not used within the timescales to fund a capital project then they will need to be repaid to the developer.
-As a result, it is important that the Council closely monitors the S106 funds it has and puts plans in place to spend the contributions within the required timescales.
+7.7 Capital schemes funded from s106 developer contributions are expected to total £153,000.
+Some developer contributions are time limited and if they are not used within the timescales to fund a capital project then they will need to be repaid to the developer.
+As a result, it is important that the Council closely monitors the S106 funds it has and puts plans in place to spend the contributions within any required timescales.